Southeast Louisiana Veterans Healthcare System Replacement Hospital

 The historic Pan-Am Building was restored and incorporated into Project Legacy's final design.
 The hospital features a gymnasium, swimming pool, healing gardens, courtyards and walking paths, along with a central energy plant and two 1,000-car garages.
 The incorporation of high-performance glazing and use a combination of passive and active shading devices maximizes daylighting in the spaces.
 Buildings also incorporate green roofs and cool roof technologies.

 The 1.6 million-square-foot hospital is designed to set a new benchmark for storm preparedness.
 In the event of flooding, patient rooms, the power plant, and even the kitchen remain dry and operational, while the reception area and administrative offices might be at risk.
-In the case of a natural disaster, each of the 200 private rooms has enough power outlets and medical-gas provisions to accomidate double-occupancy if needed.
-The approach is that of survivability to include being able to operate in the immediate aftermath of a disaster.
-Some upgrades address not just the worst-case scenario, but also the very real possibility of a power outage happening once every couple of years.
-The hospital will have enough backup power, as well as potable water, to operate off the city’s grid for five days, while serving 1,000 people.
+In the case of a natural disaster, each of the 200 private rooms has enough power outlets and medical-gas provisions to accommodate double-occupancy if needed.
+The approach is that of survivability.
+The facility was designed to be able to operate in the immediate aftermath of a disaster.
+The electrical systems was designed for the worst-case scenario and the very real possibility of a prolonged power outage.
+The hospital has enough backup power and potable water to operate off the city’s grid while serving the hospital's patients and staff.

 The Department of Veterans Affairs selected Clark as part of a joint venture team, as the Integrated Design and Construct (IDC) contractor for Project Legacy.
-Similar to Construction Management in the private industry, IDC is an acquisition methodology that allows the contractor to interface with the architect, Department of Veterans Affairs, and end-user groups during the period from design development through 100 percent completion of each work package.
+IDC is an acquisition methodology that allows the contractor to interface with the architect, Department of Veterans Affairs, and end-user groups during design development, construction, and facility maintenance and operations.

 - Southeast Louisiana Veterans Healthcare System Replacement Hospital Named Best of the Best Health Care Project by ENR January 07, 2019